Senator Sehar Kamran (TI)

 Senator Kamran has been an eminent speaker at various national and international platforms, for social, educational and defence-related issues, and has actively participated in a number of national, regional and international conferences, seminars and workshops.
 These include the OIC Workshop on the Implementation of UN resolution 1624 on ‘Countering Incitement to Terrorism’, held at the OIC headquarters in Jeddah, Saudi Arabia, the Gulf Research Meeting of 2012 at the University of Cambridge, where she presented a paper on “Pakistan and the Gulf Region – Historical Perspective and Future Trends”; the Gulf Forum 2011 organized by the Gulf Research Council and Diplomatic Institute KSA, and the IISS annual conference on Global Strategic Review (GSR) held in Geneva in September, 2011, and a paper presentation on “Iran and GCC Intra Gulf Cooperation”, in an International Seminar on, “Crossroads Asia: Dynamics of Peace and Progress”, held at National Defence University, on 10-11 February 2015.

-Most recently, she participated in the first ever National Maritime Workshop held by Pakistan Navy on the theme of “Secure Sea – Prosperous Pakistan” at the Pakistan Naval War College Lahore.
+Most recently, Senator Sehar visited Russia in October 2017 as a member of the Pakistani Delegation to the 137th International Parliamentary Union Assembly in St Petersburg.
+She was also a participant at the high-level Moscow Non-proliferation Conference 2017 hosted by CENESS, in collaboration with the Russian Ministry of Foreign Affairs.
+In September, she took part in the first ever National Maritime Workshop held by Pakistan Navy on the theme of “Secure Sea – Prosperous Pakistan” at the Pakistan Naval War College Lahore.
 In July this year, she participated in and addressed the First two-day International Women’s Congress of the Shanghai Cooperation Organization and the BRICS Member States titled “The Role of Women in The Modern Society: Cooperation In The Political, Economic, Scientific, Educational and Cultural Spheres” held in the Novosibirsk Region at the invitation of the Governor of Novosibirsk, Russian Federation.
 In June, she visited the Republic of Korea at the invitation of the Embassy of the Republic of Korea in Pakistan and the Ministry of Foreign Aﬀairs, Republic of Korea, as part of their “Eminent Persons Program”.
 At the invitation of a prestigious Saudi think-tank in May, Sehar Kamran led a three member CPGS delegation on a visit to KSA.
 She had the privilege to speak at the two-day international agenda forum titled ‘On the Second Track, the Role of Civil Society and Public Diplomacy in the Further Development And Expansion Of The SCO’ at Sochi, Russia, in April 2016.
 In March 2016, she had the honour of participating in the United Nations event on the Conference on Status of Women (CSW).
 She has also participated in the EU Non-Proliferation Consortium in Brussels in November 2015 and 2016 as well as in Prague Agenda Conference, held in December 2016 at Prague, Czech Republic, The Council of International Schools (CIS) Forum 2011 in Lisbon, Portugal; the First Education Forum of Arab Countries, Dubai in 2006 as well as many other development events.
 She is also a member of the International Institute of Strategic Studies (IISS) and the Middle East Centre for Strategic Studies (MeSc).
 As a member of Senate Standing Committees on Foreign Affairs and Defence; she has visited Qatar, Turkey, South Korea, Germany, Belgium, Afghanistan, Iraq, Beirut, Syria, Geneva; and Scotland to participate in Track-I and Track-II dialogues.
 She participated at World Trade Organization’s (WTO) Public Forum and also had a talk at the Geneva Centre for Security Policy (GCSP).
 Senator Sehar has put her sincere efforts on various platforms for achieving peace and prosperity of the beloved country Pakistan.

 She has a number of publications to her credit, including a book chapter and editing of a book on, “Rejuvenating FATA: Education as an Instrument of Change”, in Evolving Dynamics of FATA: Reflections on Transformation”.